 The Group's ability to continue as a going concern is dependent on its ability to generate future cash flows and obtain additional financing to meet the Group's liabilities and commitments as they become due, although there is a risk that additional financing may not be available on a timely basis or on terms acceptable to the Group.
-While the Group has been successful in arranging financing in the past, and there is currently certain financing arrangements in place (refer Note 21), the success of such initiatives cannot be assured.
+While the Group has been successful in arranging financing in the past, and there is currently certain financing arrangements in place (refer Note 14(m)), the success of such initiatives cannot be assured.
 These factors indicate the existence of a material uncertainty that may cast significant doubt upon the Group's ability to continue as a going concern.

-Notes to the Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Years ended September 30, 2017 and September 30, 2016 c) Functional and Presentation Currency d) Use of Judgements and Estimates.
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Three month period ended December 31, 2017 and 2016 (Unaudited)